 What if I also sat the LAT 2018 and got a higher score?

 LAT scores are valid for two years.
-If you sat the LAT in 2016, and sit again in 2017, you will be able to use your higher LAT score in your application to Law at UNSW Sydney.

-**Version B:** What if I also sat the LAT 2018 and got a higher score?

-LAT scores are valid for two years.
 If you sat the LAT in 2017, and sit again in 2018, UNSW Law will use your higher LAT score for selection purposes.